Augusta University announces 2023 Distinguished Alumni, Outstanding Young Alumni

 Are you looking to go into medical school?
 Dental school?
 Another health sciences program?
 Then a Bachelor of Arts in Chemistry might be the program for you.

 Paired with a second major in biological science, social science or liberal arts, a BA in Chemistry can make you an attractive candidate for any number of graduate and professional programs.
-The Chemistry program from the College of Science and Mathematics’ Department of Chemistry & Physics prepares students for a variety of career pathways.
+The Chemistry program from the College of Science and Mathematics’ Department of Chemistry prepares students for a variety of career pathways.

 A Chemistry degree from Augusta University offers an experience like no other, with on-campus opportunities to continue your education.

-Chemistry is for you if you consider yourself:
+Chemistry is for you if you consider yourself

 What You'll Study